DioneProtocol/odyssey-tooling-sdk-go/README.md

 	// We are using existing host
 	node := node.Node{
-		// NodeID is Avalanche Node ID of the node
+		// NodeID is Odyssey Node ID of the node
 		NodeID: "NODE_ID",
 		// IP address of the node
 		IP: "NODE_IP_ADDRESS",